 his station would have been the supernumerary seat between the pilots.

-Squadron Leader Tuxford (mentioned above although not shown) was
+Squadron Leader Tuxford (mentioned above although not shown).

-captain of XL189 one of the one of the
+actually captain of XL189 one of the eleven Victor

 So let's see where this leads to.
 If necessary, please offer me